After Burner Soundtrack

 This is nothing less than the definitive version of one of arcade gaming’s most famous soundtracks.
 Now, truth be told, After Burner – despite the love and acclaim it has received over the years – is not Hiroshi Kawaguchi’s best work.
-While the score pulls off hook-heavy synth-rock well enough, its melodies rarely take off – so the lengthy cues start to meander – and the whole soundtrack feels too relaxed for a non-stop action fest.
+While the score pulls off hook-heavy synth-rock well enough, its melodies rarely soar.
+That means the lengthy cues start to meander and the whole soundtrack feels too relaxed for a non-stop action fest.

-That is something Norio Hanzawa fixes for this FM port of the game.
+Norio Hanzawa fixes these issues on After Burner‘s FM port.
 With a few exceptions, Hanzawa sticks close to the arcade original, but having the music performed by real instruments makes an enormous difference.
 The secret ingredient in the mix are the three added brass players.
-The choice of instruments is absolutely inspired – the brass adds a vibrant, swinging energy that simply wasn’t present on the arcade original.
-Of course, the use of jazzy brass during action cues also nicely underlines After Burner’s 80s roots.
+The choice of instruments is inspired – the brass adds a vibrant, swinging energy that simply wasn’t present on the arcade original.
+Jazzy brass heard during action cues also nicely underlines After Burner’s 80s roots.

 Even “Super Stripe”, the arcade game’s most monotonous piece, turns out well here – Hanzawa’s coup is to cover the not-so-inspired melody lead with two clean electric guitars playing funky polyrhythms.
 After all this, it’s no surprise that final action track “After Burner” reveals itself as the hard rock epic that this port deserves – a sizzling finale for a score that finally attains the status of a true classic.